aperswal/quick-transcriber/README.md

    python transcriber.py
    ```

-2. A small monitoring window will appear and stay on top of other windows
+2. A monitoring window will appear and stay on top of other windows

+3. Select your microphone from the dropdown menu

-3. Control the application using global shortcuts:
+4. Control the application using global shortcuts:
    - `Ctrl+Shift+R`: Start/stop recording
+   - `Ctrl+Shift+C`: Clear context buffer
+   - `Ctrl+Shift+P`: Paste all accumulated text
    - `Ctrl+Shift+Q`: Quit the application

-4. Recording workflow:
+5. Recording workflow:
    - Position your cursor where you want the text to appear
    - Press `Ctrl+Shift+R` to start recording
    - Speak clearly into your microphone
    - Watch the transcribed text appear in the preview window
    - Text will be automatically typed at the cursor location
    - Press `Ctrl+Shift+R` again to stop recording

+6. Additional features:
+   - The "Clear Context" button erases all accumulated text
+   - The "Paste All" button pastes the entire transcription at once
+   - Partial recognition shows what the system is currently hearing
+   - Debug information helps troubleshoot audio issues

 ## Troubleshooting